 About Trimble Inc.

 Trimble Inc. makes equipment to prepare a site for construction, build the building, manage it once built, and keep track of vehicles and workers.
 The company makes GPS, Global Navigation Satellite System, laser, and optical technologies and software that help guide and track machines, equipment, parts, and people.
-The company's products target areas such as surveying, construction site project management, building information modeling, mapping, mobile personnel management, and mobile and fixed asset management.
-Trimble sells to end users, such as government entities, farmers, engineering firms as well as equipment manufacturers.
-North America accounts for more than half of Trimble's sales.
+The company's products target areas such as agriculture, architecture, civil engineering, survey, construction, geospatial, government, natural resources, transportation, and utilities.
+Trimble sells to end users, such as government entities, farmers, engineering and construction firms as well as equipment manufacturers.

 Trimble's operating segments are Buildings and Infrastructure, Geospatial, Resources and Utilities, and Transportation.

-The Geospatial segment (about 25% of revenue) is composed of the company's surveying and geospatial offerings and geographic information systems.
+The Geospatial segment (around 20% of revenue) is composed of the company's surveying and geospatial offerings and geographic information systems.

-The Resources and Utilities segment (roughly 20% of revenue) digs into agriculture, forestry, and utilities.
+The Resources and Utilities segment (over 15% of revenue) digs into agriculture, forestry, and utilities.